askaryabbas/askaryabbas/README.md

 # Hi there, I'm Askary Abbas 👋

 I'm a **Software Engineer, a student, and a lifelong learner** dedicated to building innovative and scalable solutions across web, blockchain, and AI domains.
-With robust expertise in Python, Django, Node.js, ExpressJS, Flask, and Jira, I design and deploy cutting-edge back-end systems and create engaging front-end experiences.
+With robust expertise in Python, Django, Java, PHP, ReactJS, Node.js, ExpressJS, and Flask, I design and deploy cutting-edge back-end systems and create engaging front-end experiences.
 I've also developed LLM-based AI solutions to harness the power of natural language processing.
 Currently, I'm pursuing my Master's in Computer Science at Clark University, where I actively explore the latest AI trends and emerging technologies.

 ---